cs-ed/impacts-snpadilla/README.md

 Students will begin the lesson by watching a video from [code.org](https://code.org/) on how computer science is changing everything.
 Students will be asked to note the different fields in which they see computer science being used.<br>
-<p>In groups of 4-5 students will create a tree map that identifies the different industries in which they realize are impacted by computer science.
+In groups of 4-5 students will create a tree map that identifies the different industries in which they realize are impacted by computer science.
-They will define specific areas within that industry in which computer science has improved that field.</p>
+They will define specific areas within that industry in which computer science has improved that field.<br>
-<p>Students will next research computer scientists from [csedweek.org](https://www.csedweek.org) and [techprep](https://www.youtube.com/watch?v=-xFJM3QQ3TE).
+Students will next research computer scientists from [csedweek.org](https://www.csedweek.org) and [techprep](https://www.youtube.com/watch?v=-xFJM3QQ3TE).
-On Google Slides, students will create the presentation with the following:</p>
+On Google Slides, students will create the presentation with the following:<br>
 1. **Background Information**: <br>
     a.
 Name of the computer scientist, what they studied in college (if applicable)<br>
     b.
 Occupation. <br>